Pace sensation Malik in focus as SRH play struggling CSK | Sports-Games

 Malik has been the find of the season as he outsmarted the top batters of the world with his brutal pace.

-His 5/25 run spell against Gujarat Titans, albeit in a losing cause, can be regarded as one of the best bowling displays in the IPL history, because of his sheer pace and tenacity.
+His 5/25 show against Gujarat Titans, albeit in a losing cause, is considered one of the best bowling displays in the IPL history.

-The right-arm tearaway pacer has been the talk of the ongoing IPL as he clocked over 150 kmph to register all the top five fastest deliveries this season.
+The right-arm tearaway pacer from Jammu has become talk of the ongoing IPL after clocking over 150 kmph consistently.
 He has so far picked up 15 wickets from eight matches at a strike rate of 12.00.

 But despite his heroics with the ball, SRH eventually fell short by five runs against Gujarat Titans in their last game.

-SRH occupy the fourth spot in the 10-team table with 10 points from eight games.

-In contrast, CSK, enduring one of their worst IPL campaigns, need to start ticking all boxes correctly and dish out cohesive efforts to keep themselves afloat in the tournament.
+In contrast, CSK, enduring one of their worst IPL campaigns, need to dish out cohesive efforts to keep themselves afloat in the tournament.

 Ambati Rayudu played a brilliant 39-ball 78-run knock against Punjab the other day, albeit in a losing cause and he would be looking for more support from his top-order batters.

-On the bowling front too, there hasn't been any exceptional performance from CSK with rookie pacer Mukesh Choudhary struggling under pressure all season and Dwaine Pretorius too looking ordinary, leaking runs aplenty.
+On the bowling front too, there hasn't been any exceptional performance from CSK with rookie pacer Mukesh Choudhary struggling throughout the season and Dwaine Pretorius too is looking ordinary.

-Teams: Sunrisers Hyderabad: Kane Williamson (c), Abhishek Sharma, Rahul Tripathi, Aiden Markram, Nicholos Pooran, Abdul Samad, Priyam Garg, Vishnu Vinod, Glenn Phillips, R Samarth, Shashank Singh, Romario Shepherd, Marco Jansen, J Suchith, Shreyas Gopal, Bhuvneshwar Kumar, Sean Abbott, Kartik Tyagi, Saurabh Tiwary, Fazalhaq Farooqi, Umran Malik, T Natarajan.
+Teams (from): Sunrisers Hyderabad: Kane Williamson (c), Abhishek Sharma, Rahul Tripathi, Aiden Markram, Nicholos Pooran, Abdul Samad, Priyam Garg, Vishnu Vinod, Glenn Phillips, R Samarth, Shashank Singh, Romario Shepherd, Marco Jansen, J Suchith, Shreyas Gopal, Bhuvneshwar Kumar, Sean Abbott, Kartik Tyagi, Saurabh Tiwary, Fazalhaq Farooqi, Umran Malik and T Natarajan.

 Match Starts 7:30pm IST.